Dashin - Festival, Nepal

 national (religious) festival of Nepal.
 On the first day, called

-Ghatasthapana, the "Dashain Ghar", or special worship room, is set up—this
+Ghatasthapana, the "Dashain Ghar", or special worship room, is set

-old core of Kathmandu.
+through the old core of Kathmandu.

 The eighth day, Asthami, is the day of animal sacrifices.
 Goddess temples

-all over the Kathmandu Valley receive sacrifices, ranging from male goats
+all over the Kathmandu Valley receive sacrifices, ranging from male

-and water buffaloes to ducks and chickens.
+goats and water buffaloes to ducks and chickens.
 Blood, symbolic for its

 fertility, is offered to the Goddesses.
-This meat is taken home and cooked
+This meat is taken home and

+family.
 Eating this food is thought to be auspicious.